vivekkartha/java-grpc-server/README.md

-# gRPC Server in Java
+# GRPC Server in Java
 Simple gRPC server written in Java using Maven.

 ### Running the server